(Disclosure: Some of the links below may be affiliate links)

 - Some good stocks sometimes go unnoticed.

-- Even some good stocks can lose a lot of value because of bad news.
+- Even some good stocks can lose value because of bad news.

 In these events, it is easier to find excellent opportunities to invest.